Worthy As You Are

 There is another aim at the heart of this work.
 Like many, my healing and spiritual journey has crossed varied terrain.
 I’ve encountered beliefs that profoundly aided me, alongside others that harmed me, all in the name of spirituality.
 The latter was generally part of a phenomenon called “spiritual bypassing.”
 In a nutshell, spiritual bypassing is the use of spirituality to avoid or deny natural aspects of the human experience or the difficulties within our circumstances.
 For example, believing we should never feel anger or grief, which would go against human nature, or that people are responsible for giving themselves illnesses that run in families with their thoughts, despite what we know from science.

-Over the years, I’ve learned to digest the spiritual teachings that resonated with me and filter the ones I recognized as spiritual bypassing, which can be harmful on many levels.
+Over the years, I’ve learned to digest the spiritual teachings that resonated with me and filter out the ones I recognized as spiritual bypassing.
 Sometimes this meant discarding beliefs entirely, and other times embracing them in a less extreme form.
 As a consequence of that, I hold beliefs and practice in a manner that, I would say, upholds the gold of many popular beliefs that are found in New Thought, holistic health, and self-help material, while amending or discarding the ones that can be harmful – beliefs that have often been criticized for being ableist, ignorant of privilege and oppression, toxically positive, and shaming of people with chronic illnesses.
 This image is an example of how I have amended one of those beliefs, and this approach appears in multiple places in the book.

 The system in this book has brought me to a place where I live each day with a sense of connection with Spirit and where my thoughts default to compassion.
-That doesn’t mean I’m totally healed or perfect, and I’m not here to sell anyone on an image of perfection.
+That doesn’t mean I’m perfectly healed – and I don’t think perfection is what healing is about, like how a wound can heal yet leave scars behind, which holds psychologically too.
 What it does mean though is that my life is vastly better, and that is why I wrote this book: I know that in between spiritual perfection, which may seem forever out of reach, and spiritual disconnection, there is a vista of constant connection and growth.
 One that feels like gardening within our lives, and because I know that is real and it has transformed and enriched my life so much, I want to share it with you.

 I know some of this may seem very simplistic, and it is.
 Let it be.
 Healing does not need to be complicated.
 There is nothing here to achieve, and there is nothing to prove.
 We are holy and worthy exactly as we are.
 Let me show you what helped me realize that within myself so that it may help you do the same.